tstmedia/find_as_hashes/README.markdown

 ## Methods

-Both methods assume that you've constructed some sort of ARel-style query (e.g., regular queries like `Customer.where("balance" > 5000)` or scopes like `User.active`).

 The hashes that return are similar to the hash that returns with [`ActiveRecord::Base#attributes`][attrs_method], except values are not coerced (e.g., a tinyint column containing `1` will not be coerced into